jasonherrboldt/Cero/README.md

  * First choice is a wild or wild draw four, second choice is a non-numeric color, third choice is numeric.

 Dumb
- * Will look blindly for first matching card in hand -- will not try to switch the deck color to its favor. ("Blindly" means player two's hand is shuffled before it marches through the cards, one by one, looking for a match.)
+ * Will look blindly for first matching card in hand -- will not try to switch the deck color to its favor. ("Blindly" means player two's hand is shuffled before it marches through the cards, one by one, looking for a legal play.)
  * Randomly decides to play a non-numeric card if any are present.
 Picks a color at random from its hand when discarding a wild or wild draw four.

 Player one's hand is displayed with cards of the same color grouped together in ascending card value order.
 First numeric cards are shown, then non-numeric, then wild / wild draw four.